 R - The remaining Russian unused units can now move without fear of reaction, providing they don't trigger Final Opportunity Fire by moving adjacent to the enemy.
 Two more BT-7's and the T-34 from the third wave push onto the map on their right flank.
 On the left flank, the T-34 moves the join the BT-7 sitting on the Germain right flank.
-They are now within 5 hexes of the enemy, so will not pay a range penalty for firing, only the +4 DRM for moving.
+They are now within 5 hexes of the enemy, so will now not have their Proficiency lowered for range, but will suffer the -4 to their Proficiency for moving before fire.
 There is therefore now a slim chance (10%) they can fire after moving.
 They roll against their proficiency, needing a 1, but get a 5, so their fire does not happen.

 Above - End of turn 3 positions.
 Note top right the BT-7 and T-34 (red counters) now on the German right flank.

 The situation on the German right looks serious.
 The Russians get to go first, so it looks like the 88mm gun will be removed ..... but no, the scenario gives the German side a Command Point that can be used once each turn.
-These points can do a number of advatageous things, but in relation to armour, their only power is to allow the 2nd player to go first with one unit, in effect letting the German unit trump the Russians.
-Naturally, the Germans see this as being the ideal moment to play the CP onto the 88mm gun.
+These points can do a number of advatageous things that abstractly represent leadership, but in relation to armour, their only power is to allow the 2nd player at the start of a turn to go first with one unit, in effect letting the German unit trump the Russians.
+Naturally, the Germans see this as being the ideal moment bring the 88mm gun to fire.
 This allows the German gun to pivot and target the T-34.

-Process: The 88mm must take a proficiency test because it pivoted, a 9 is needed.
-The D10 is rolled and modified with +1 for firer pivoting and +1 for the move counter on the T-34.
-The die roll is 3 (plus the 2 DRM) to give 5, so the proficiency test is passed.
+Process: The 88mm must take a proficiency test because it pivoted.
+The gun's Proficiency of 9 is lowered by -1 for firer pivoting and -1 for the 'target moved' counter on the T-34.
+The die roll is 3 so the proficiency test is passed.
 The firepower is 15, with 7 deducted for the T-34's armour.
 The Germans need to roll 8 or less and they roll 6, so the Russian tank is removed from play and the 88mm is marked as 'used'.
 Play now reverts back to the Russians,

 The surviving BT-7 fires past the gun and into the flank of the Pz IIIf.
 This is a straight forward shot at close range, so a proficiency test is not needed.
 The firepower is 7 against an armour rating of 2, so the firer needs 5 or less to hit and penetrate, but they roll a 10, which is always a miss.

 On the Russian right a BT-7 dashes down the flank.
 The Pz IIf opportunity fires, but no effect.
 A Pz IIIg pivots to fire and fails its proficiency test.
 It is starting to feel like a swirling tank battle.
 The BT-7 gets through and stops behind the German left flank.
-It can attempt a shot, but needs to roll a 1 on a profficiency test (because of the +4 DRM for moving) and fails, but these low chance shots still cause the German player to be nervous.
+It can attempt a shot, but needs to roll a 1 on a profficiency test (because of the -4 penalty on the tank's Proficiency value for moving) and fails, but these low chance shots still cause the German player to be nervous.

 When play passes to the German player, full use can be made of their 3 to 9 Operational Range, allowing them to activate three vehicles.
 They choose to do this and destroy a BT-7 and a T-34, but miss with the third unit.
 Play reverts back to the Russian, who at best can activate two units a time.

 Two BT-7's move down the right in an effort to join the tank that is presently sitting on the German flank.
-The last available Pz IIIg pivots to fire and knocks one of the tanks out, but the other gets through and is close enough to the flank of the Pz IIf to attempt a shot, they need a proficiency roll of 1 (because of the +4 DRM for movement and the fact that their own proficiency level is only 5) and this time they get it.
+The last available Pz IIIg pivots to fire and knocks one of the tanks out, but the other gets through and is close enough to the flank of the Pz IIf to attempt a shot, they need a proficiency roll of 1 (because of the -4 drop in Proficiency for movement and their own proficiency level is only 5) and this time they get it.
 Then they roll a further 1 (needed 6 or less) and destroyed the Pz IIf.
 This is the first German loss.

 Above - The Russians only have two vehicles left in the game.
 Both are BT-7's and as the above photo shows, they sit on the German left flank.
 Again unsurprisingly, the Germans spend their Command Point to go first.
 They activate the 88mm gun.
 It pivots so takes a proficiency test which is passes but they fail their hit / penetration die roll by rolling a '10'.